 The objectives of the VCM were to organize consultation between the various actors in the manure problem so that a practically applicable policy for manure processing could be elaborated.
 In addition, VCM was responsible for coordinating, supporting and stimulating initiatives regarding manure processing.

 At the end of the foreseen seven years, the need for an intermediary organization for coordination between the government and the business community remained acute.
-As a result, efforts were made to continue the activities of the VCM.
+As a result, efforts were made to continue the activities of VCM.

-In 2003 and the following years, many organizations that had common ground with manure processing became members of the VCM: the government departments involved, the manure processors, the energy sector, the financial institutions, the consultancy sector, the various sector organizations and the constructors.
-In 2004 the VCM also initiated the establishment of the sector organization 'the manure processors' to officially co-operate with and between the various manure processors.
+In 2003 and the following years, many organizations that had common ground with manure processing became members of VCM: the government departments involved, the manure processors, the energy sector, the financial institutions, the consultancy sector, the various sector organizations and the constructors.
+In 2004 VCM also initiated the establishment of the sector organization 'the manure processors' to officially co-operate with and between the various manure processors.